Goals for an unpredictable world

 Start at the top

 Define the highest-scope GPS first.
+At this stage, leadership writes it.
 Everything else derives from there.
 If the top isn't clear, nothing below will align.

 3